tjf801/python-memory-hooker/README.md

 A memory hooker written in python.
 Able to read process's memory, usually to use as inputs to some sort of AI.
 You can either supply a direct address to read/write from, or use a cheat engine style pointer.

+NOTE: writing is currently not supported yet :/

 example code:
 ```
 GD = MemoryHooker("GeometryDash.exe")